CaliOpen/caliopen.github.io/guides/contribute.md

 Also, while creating your Pull Request on GitHub, you MUST write a description which gives the context and/or explains why you are creating it.

+To ease review, you are encouraged to create a pull request early.
+Use **[WIP]** in the title (stands for Work In Progress) to ensure it will not be merged until completion.

 Thank you!